maxozo/PLF/README.md

           --cpus     How many cpus to use for analysis (by default all available cpus will be used)

+          --p_threshold    Only return proteins that has at least one domain with a significance threshold lover or equal to specified

+4. Results will produce two files .tsv and .mplf file.
+TSV file will list all the domains, their p values, quantified data, normalised data etc. MPLF file can be uploaded to (Manchester Proteome Location Fingerprinter (MPLF))[https://www.manchesterproteome.manchester.ac.uk/#/MPLF] to perform visualisations of the data.

 ## Methods
 [For details please read our publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8135079/figure/acel13355-fig-0001/)